 With the Chase Sapphire Preferred, you’ll always earn 2 points for every dollar you spend on travel (or 5 total points if purchased through Ultimate Rewards) and 3 points per dollar on dining, select streaming services and select online grocery purchases.
-And for a limited time, you’ll also earn 5 points per dollar spent on Lyft services through March 2022.
+And you’ll also earn 5 points per dollar spent on Lyft services through March 2025.

 So if you generally spend a large portion of your household budget in these bonus categories, you may find that the extra points earned on the Sapphire Reserve alone are worth the higher annual fee.
 But you don’t even have to earn enough bonus points to make up the entire $550 cost each year because…

 …are where the Chase Sapphire Reserve card truly shines.
 With this card, you’ll get up to $300 in annual credits that can be used on any travel purchase made with your card.
 Chase defines “travel” very broadly, so it includes not only the usual airlines, hotels and cruises but also buses, transit, ride-shares, tolls and even parking.

 You also don’t have to use the entire $300 credit all at once.
 Rather, each time you make a qualifying travel purchase, you’ll see a statement credit offsetting the purchase appear on your account after a few days, up to the $300 mark each card holder year.

 But there are still more credits on the Chase Sapphire Reserve that can help offset the card’s annual fee.
 Now through Dec.
 31, 2024, Sapphire Reserve card holders can get $5 in monthly credits for DoorDash purchases.